Torben2000/adventofcode-java/README.md

 The general structure is based on https://github.com/dave-burke/advent-of-code-java-starter/

 ## Existing solutions within this repo
-- Every solution for the years 2015-2022
+- Every solution for the years 2015-2023
-- Solutions for 2023 up to today (or sometimes yesterday)